Santa Cruz, CA skyline

-Santa Cruz, CA Crime Rate
+Santa Cruz, CA Crime Rate & Safety

-Higher crime than 67% of U.S. cities
+Lower crime than 34% of major U.S. cities

 Is Santa Cruz Safe?

-With an overall crime index of 125, Santa Cruz has a 25% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 179.
-However, safety varies dramatically by neighborhood, with areas like University of California Santa Cruz earning an A+ grade while Upper Ocean rates C-.
+Santa Cruz has a crime rate that is 2% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 221.

 Crime Index Comparison